 The buddy system must be used at all times; Scouts should never travel alone in camp.
-Scouts should pair with other Scouts of similar abilities, ages and maturity.
+Scouts should pair with other Scouts of similar abilities, ages, and maturity.
 Scouts should not be forced into or made to feel uncomfortable by a buddy assignment.
 Buddy pairs must be single gender.
-A buddy team may consist of three Scouts when necessary, like an odd number in a group.
+A buddy team may consist of three Scouts when necessary.